How it works

 PandasLikeExpr

-also has a _call
+has a _call

-method - but this one expects a PandasLikeDataFrame
+method which expects a PandasLikeDataFrame

 as input.